kalafut/brokenmold/content/projects.md

 : Repackaged [TaskJuggler](http://www.taskjuggler.org/) syntax highlighting for easier installation by [Vundle](https://github.com/VundleVim/Vundle.vim) and the like.

 [**WordyLinks**](http://wordylinks.kalafut.net)
 : A tiny bookmarking site that was my first non-trivial **Go** program.
-It has been running for a couple of year with light usage.
+It has been running for a couple of years with light usage.

 ## Contributions